musadu2/wrong-in-the-same-way/README.md

 * training `.out` files.

 These files provide the information necessary to reproduce and validate the Allegro training runs.

+We also include Google Drive link to access our already trained [Allegro models](https://drive.google.com/drive/folders/16JN3hC0vZ4a83jSgMyYMf1hmc_wHyLcD?usp=sharing) at ND={15, 50, 150 and 1500}.
+You can find the conda environments which show the version of MACE that we used to develop our models.

 ### Allegro reproduction workflow